Rudy's Can't Fail Cafe

-Rudy's Can't Fail Cafe is a diner in northern California named after the Clash song, "Rudie Can't Fail".
-Rudy's is part-owned by Mike Dirnt from Green Day, and was featured on the Food Network show, Diners, Drive-Ins and Dives.
+Rudy's Can't Fail Cafe is a diner in northern California named after the Clash song "Rudie Can't Fail".
+Rudy's is part-owned by Mike Dirnt from Green Day, and was featured on the Food Network show Diners, Drive-Ins and Dives.

 History

-Rudy's Can't Fail Cafe opened in 2002 in Emeryville, CA with a second location in Uptown Oakland near the Fox Oakland Theatre since 2011.
-The original location in Emeryville was originally Eugene's Ranch which was open for 36 years under Eugene Lee and was still serving its $1.95 2 egg breakfast in 1990.
+Rudy's Can't Fail Cafe opened in 2002 in Emeryville, and a second location in Uptown Oakland near the Fox Oakland Theatre followed in 2011.
+The location in Emeryville was originally Eugene's Ranch, which was open for 36 years under Eugene Lee and was still serving its $1.95 two-egg breakfast in 1990.
 Eugene's daughter Priscilla approached Jeffery Bischoff, a customer, to see if he would like to purchase the restaurant.
 Thirteen years later, Rudy's is an institution in Emeryville and a well known Bay Area diner.

 In 2010, Rudy's original location was featured on an episode of Food Network's Diners, Drive-Ins, and Dives.

-Rudy's closed their Oakland location on Thursday, July 26th 2018.
+Rudy's closed their Oakland location on Thursday, July 26, 2018.

 Rudy's BLAT sandwich (a BLT with avocado) was featured on Lonely Planet's A field guide to 20 great American sandwiches.

-On August 8th 2022 Rudy's Can't Fail Cafe announced their permanent closure.
+On August 8, 2022, Rudy's Can't Fail Cafe announced their permanent closure.
 In October 2022, they re-opened for business under mostly new ownership.